Interview with Christian Rebernik by PM in SET Learner Ash Barbour

-There was one trigger in particular, with my kids.
+There was one trigger in particular with my kids.
 While they were learning from home during Covid restrictions, they actually fell asleep right in front of me during their class!
-I tried to listen to the teacher and he was talking for one hour straight.
+I tried to listen to the teacher, and he was talking for one hour straight.
 I was shocked that nothing has changed since I went to school.
-I couldn't believe that it had been 20 years or 30 years and the education industry hadn’t changed.
+I couldn't believe that it had been 20 or 30 years and the education industry hadn’t changed.

 With my background in technology, I knew this could be fixed somehow.
 For example, in banking where things have so drastically changed from the bank branch model, where you need to wait in line until you're served, to now, where you can use your smartphone to transfer money or get your balance.
 I thought the same must be possible in education, but the thing is, I had no clue about the education industry.
 So that's where I then talked to many people and started researching to understand the industry.

-A friend of Thomas and myself, who actually was one of the Bachelor's learners of Thomas, told me I need to talk to him, and then after 15 years or so we actually connected again.
-I shared my ideas and concerns with him and we both agreed it was so imperative to innovate in the education industry.
+A friend of Thomas and myself, who actually was one of our Bachelor's learners of Thomas, told me I need to talk to him, and then after 15 years or so, we actually connected again.
+I shared my ideas and concerns with him, and we both agreed it was so imperative to innovate in the education industry.

-Exactly, our purpose is that we need to accelerate the transition to a sustainable society, and we think we can do this most effectively by educating and empowering the change makers of tomorrow to be really successful.
+Exactly, our purpose is to accelerate the transition to a sustainable society, and we think we can do this most effectively by educating and empowering the change makers of tomorrow to be successful.